2013 UEFA Champions League final: Venue

-Wembley Stadium has hosted the European Cup final seven times, most recently in 2011 and 2013.
+Wembley Stadium has hosted the European Cup/Champions League final seven times, most recently in 2013 and 2024.

 Wembley Stadium, England's national stadium and home of the England national football team, was announced as the venue of the 2013 final on 16 June 2011.
 Having hosted the 2011 final, Wembley made history for being the first stadium in the tournament's history to host the final twice in three years.
 Discussing the short time between the two finals, UEFA President Michel Platini explained that the final would be in celebration of 150 years of the Football Association's existence.
 It was the seventh occasion that Wembley hosted the final after hosting the 1963, 1968, 1971, 1978, 1992 and the 2011 finals of Europe's premier club competition.

 The original Wembley Stadium hosted five European Cup finals.
 The 1968 and 1978 finals were both won by English sides: Manchester United beat Benfica 4–1 in 1968 and Liverpool defeated Club Brugge 1–0 in 1978.
 Benfica also lost in the 1963 final, beaten 2–1 by A.C.
 Milan, while Ajax won the first of three consecutive European Cups at Wembley in 1971, beating Panathinaikos 2–0.
 In the 1992 final, Spanish club Barcelona defeated Italian side Sampdoria 1–0 in the final match played as the European Cup prior to the following season's introduction of the current Champions League format.

 First opened for the British Empire Exhibition in 1923, the stadium was originally known as the Empire Stadium.
 That year, it hosted its first FA Cup Final, when almost 200,000 spectators attempted to watch the match between Bolton Wanderers and West Ham United.
 Wembley played host to all of England's matches at the 1966 FIFA World Cup, including the 4–2 victory over West Germany in the final, and at UEFA Euro 1996.
 The original stadium was closed in 2000 and demolished three years later, to be replaced by a 90,000-capacity stadium, which opened in 2007.
 The new stadium hosted the 2011 UEFA Champions League final, which pitted Barcelona against Manchester United in a re-match of the final played two years previously.
 Barcelona claimed their fourth European title as they ran out 3–1 winners.